alibaba/graph-learn/docs/en/dgs/tutorial.md

 This document is an e2e tutorial of offline training and online inference for a GNN model with:
   - GraphLearn-Training(gl) for offline training.
-  - Dynamic-Graph-Service(dgs) for online inference.
+  - Dynamic-Graph-Service(DGS) for online inference.
   - Tensorflow model serving.

 Here is an example of a supervised job with EgoBipartiteSage, containing the following sections.